Casual and seasonal employees in the WA private sector and in the WA State public sector are covered by the Long Service Leave Act unless under:

 A casual or seasonal employee can have continuous employment despite working intermittently and/or with varying hours.

-As a general principle, breaks between shifts or seasons where the employer does not provide the employee with work and which are part of the employee’s terms of engagement do not mean:
+As a general principle, breaks between shifts or seasons where the employer does not provide the employee with work and which are part of the employee’s terms of employment do not mean:

 - the employee has been absent from work